 For example, employees that get real-time occupancy data from inferior sensors may end up walking to a desk that showed no motion (and therefore showed up in the system as “available) but is clearly occupied because it has a laptop, clothing or bag on the desk.

-Signs of Life™ helps identify this exact scenario based on object detection.
-Our AI looks specifically for leading indicators of passive occupancy, laptops, bags, and clothing.
+Passive occupancy detection helps identify this exact scenario based on object detection.
+Our AI looks specifically for leading indicators of passive occupancy: laptops, bags, and clothing.

 1. How do I know if my space is available for someone to use?

 An employee is using an application to find a desk to use.
 The employee needs to feel confident that they can locate an unoccupied desk with the kiosk for them to use.
 For example, if they did not book a desk, but after a 2 hour collaboration meeting they need to find a desk to sit and catch up on emails and do some heads down work.
-If a desk is not physically occupied by a person because the person utilizing that desk is away from it at that moment, VergeSense will report this space as being occupied or having signs of life.
+If a desk is not physically occupied by a person because the person utilizing that desk is away from it at that moment, VergeSense will report this space as being occupied.

 2. How do I know if my employees are occupying spaces unnecessarily?